tropho-, troph-, -trophy, -trophs, -trophically, -trophic, -trophous

 4. A wasting away, deterioration, or diminution: "She was told that her atrophied intelligence was a result of not stimulating her mind enough."

-Atrophy of the skin that may occur either in discrete localized areas or in widespread areas.
+A wasting away of the skin that may occur either in certain localized areas or in bigger sections of the body.

 Cross references of word families that are related directly, or indirectly, to: "food, nutrition, nourishment": alimento-; broma-; carno-; cibo-; esculent-; sitio-; Eating Crawling Snacks; Eating: Carnivorous-Plant "Pets"; Eating: Folivory or Leaf Eaters; Eating: Omnivorous.